Mohammad-Waris/project1/README.md

 # Project 1 (Branch Version)
 ## New Section
-This section was added for Task 3.
+This section was added for Task 3(Conflict-branch version).